Theory of self-learning $Q$-matrix: Introduction

 \section{Introduction}

 Cognitive diagnosis has recently gained prominence in educational assessment, psychiatric evaluation, and many other disciplines.
 A key task is the correct specification of item-attribute relationships.
-A widely used mathematical formulation is the well known $Q$-matrix introduced by \cite{Tatsuoka1983}.
-A short list of further developments of cognitive diagnosis models (CDMs) based on the $Q$-matrix includes the rule space method \cite{Tatsuoka1985, Tatsuoka}, the reparameterized unified/fusion model (RUM) \cite{DiBello, Hartz, He}, the conjunctive(noncompensatory) DINA and NIDA models \cite{Junker, TatsuokaC, dela, Templin2006, dela2008}, the compensatory DINO and NIDO models \cite{Templin, Templin2006}, the attribute hierarchy method \cite{AHM}, and clustering methods \cite{Chiu}; see also \cite{Junker0} and \cite{Rupp} for more approaches to cognitive diagnosis.
+A widely used mathematical formulation is the well known $Q$-matrix \cite{Tatsuoka1983}.
 Under the setting of the $Q$-matrix, a typical modeling approach assumes a latent variable structure in which each subject possesses a vector of $k$ attributes and responds to $m$ items.
 The so-called $Q$-matrix is an $m\times k$ binary matrix establishing the relationship between responses and attributes by indicating the required attributes for each item.
+The entry in the $i$th row and $j$th column indicates if item $i$ requires attribute $j$ (see Example~\ref{SecEx} for a demonstration of a $Q$-matrix).
+A short list of further developments of cognitive diagnosis models (CDMs) based on the $Q$-matrix includes the rule space method \cite{Tatsuoka1985,Tatsuoka}, the reparameterized unified/fusion model (RUM) \cite {DiBello,Hartz,He}, the conjunctive (noncompensatory) DINA and NIDA models \cite{Junker,TatsuokaC,dela,Templin2006,dela2008}, the compensatory DINO and NIDO models \cite{Templin,Templin2006}, the attribute hierarchy method \cite{AHM}, and clustering methods \cite{Chiu}; see also \cite{Junker0,von,Rupp} for more approaches to cognitive diagnosis.

-The entry in the $i$-th row and $j$-th column indicates if item $i$ requires attribute $j$.
-Statistical analysis with such models typically assumes a known $Q$-matrix provided by experts such as those who developed the questions \cite{Rupp2002,Henson, RoussosTH, Stout2007}.
-Such \emph{a priori} knowledge when correct is certainly very helpful for both model estimation and eventually identification of subjects' latent attributes.
+Statistical analysis with CDMs typically assumes a known $Q$-matrix provided by experts such as those who developed the questions \cite{Rupp2002,Henson,RoussosTH,Stout2007}.
+Such a priori knowledge when correct is certainly very helpful for both model estimation and eventually identification of subjects' latent attributes.
 On the other hand, model fitting is usually sensitive to the choice of $Q$-matrix and its misspecification could seriously affect the goodness of fit.
 This is one of the main sources for lack of fit.
-Various diagnostic tools and testing procedures have been developed \cite{Rupp20082, dela2, Henson0, Liu, He2}.
-A recent review of diagnostic classification models is given by \cite{Rupp2008}.
+Various diagnostic tools and testing procedures have been developed \cite{Rupp20082,dela2,Henson0,Liu,He2}.
+A~comprehensive review of diagnostic classification models can be found in \cite{Rupp2008}.